Skip to main content

 • Is the project plan feasible?

-B. Relevance for the global sustainable development goals and Agenda 2030, 0-3p
+B. Relevance for justice and sustainable development, 0-3p

 C. Impact, 0-3p

-• Is the academic output relevant for social, economic, and environmental sustainability?
+• Is the academic output relevant for social, economic, and/or environmental sustainability?

 D. Progression, 0 or 1p